tech-alliance/tenable-awsjam-demo/README.md

 # AWS Jam Demo Files
 Used to test misconfigured IaC.
 Not created for production use.
-Only demonstrates minor capabilities
+Only demonstrates minor capabilities.

-#####Author:  Rick devera
+-Author:  Rick devera